Faster Randomized Methods for Orthogonality Constrained Problems: Omitted Proofs From Section

 \end{proof}

-\subsection{Proof of Theorem~\ref{thm:morestabilityCCA}}
+\subsection{Proof of Theorem \ref{thm:morestabilityCCA}}

-\begin{proof} We prove that the global minimizer of $\fcca$ subject to $\matZ\in\elpCCA$, denoted by $\matZ^{\star}$, is the only (strict) local minimum of $\fcca$ and all other critical points are either saddle points or strict local maximizers.
+\begin{proof} We prove that the global minimizer of $\fcca$ subject to $\matZ\in\elpCCA$, denoted by $\matZ^{\star}$, is the only local minimum of $\fcca$ (and it is also strict) and all other critical points are either saddle points or strict local maximizers.